Mt. SAC Important Message

 • Explain special imaging studies by describing indications, patient preparation, procedural considerations, and image evaluation criteria.

-• Compare advanced imaging modalities by explaining equipment principles, types of radiation, and safety considerations.
+• Compare advanced imaging modalities, including equipment principles, types of radiation, and safety considerations.